 backbone of the eastern half of the park.

 "Kesugi" is a Tanaina Indian dialect word meaning "The Ancient One" and is a fitting complement of the Tanana Indian word "Denali" which means "The High One".
-Denali is the original name for Mt.
-McKinley.
-At 20,320 feet, Mt.
-McKinley is North America's highest peak.
+At 20,320 feet, Denali is North America's highest peak.
 It literally and figuratively towers over Southcentral Alaska from its base in Denali National Park.

 Denali State Park was established in 1970 and expanded to its present size in 1976.
 Its western boundary is shared with its much larger neighbor, Denali National Park and Preserve, formerly Mt.
 McKinley National Park.